jeremy-rifkin/cpptrace/README.md

 and time-memory tradeoffs.
 If you find the current implementation is either slow or using too much memory, I'd be happy to explore some of these options.

-A couple things I'd like to fix in the future:
+A couple things I'd like to improve in the future:
 - On MacOS .dSYM files are required
 - On Windows when collecting symbols with dbghelp (msvc/clang) parameter types are almost perfect but due to limitations in dbghelp the library cannot accurately show const and volatile qualifiers or rvalue references (these appear as pointers).

-- On Windows unwinding with `CaptureStackBackTrace` (msvc/clang) can sometimes produce program counters that are after the call instruction.
-Execinfo suffers from the same problem, but libgcc's `_Unwind` provides a means to detect this.
-  I would like to find a solution on windows so stack traces are more accurate.
-- Support for universal binaries on macos (fat mach-o files) is hacky and inefficient at the moment.
-Libdwarf should be adding proper support for these soon thanks to an awesome maintainer.
+A couple features I'd like to add in the future:
+- Tracing from signal handlers
+- Tracing other thread's stacks
+- Showing inlined calls in the stack trace

 ### FAQ: What about C++23 `<stacktrace>`?